Updated April 2021

 We can't ignore the fact that information needs to be stored, secure and retrievable.
 Think about all of the processes your organization needs to document and all of the cabinet space filled with paper files in your office, that hardly anyone is able to access.
 Faxes.
 Invoices.
 Emails.
 New hire forms.
 Customer contracts.
 Business continuity plans.
 Statements.
 Reports.
-These processes still need to happen, but the old way physical paper pushing from one department or individual to another has to be altered.
+These processes still need to happen, but the old way of physical paper pushing from one department or individual to another has to be altered.
 We have provided a few simple steps to get started with your digital business transformation.

 No one wants to work in a disorganized office.
 Think about the last time you had to dig through a pile to find a form, email or note.
 Clutter can stunt productivity, halt communication, increase your expenses and slow your growth.

 Managing increased paper demands is just one challenge that faces a growing business.
 To keep up, it is essential to scale business processes and operations to fit new needs.

 Have you considered transforming your organization to a digital business format?
 Instead of continuing to deal with file cabinets that are too full or rifling through misfiled paperwork, there’s a better way to handle your paper storage needs.

 1. Hold Internal Discussions